KaitoHH/Multi-Rubik-Cube/README.md

 - ENTER - have 100 random rotate

 ### How to edit in.txt
-this file can contain several rotate instructions, each single instructions are splited by at least one space.
+this file can contain several rotate instructions, each instruction is splited by at least one blank.
 Here is some notes about how to create a single instruction.
 - Support that blue is the front ,yellow is the top, and red is the right plane.
 - a single instruction is consisted of at most 3 parts.